Brautigan > Chronology 1950s

 Brautigan pleaded guilty to his charge during morning municipal court.
 Judge John L. Barber, Jr. continued the case until Saturday, 17 December.
 Brautigan was returned to the municipal jail.

-On of the more enduring questions surrounding Brautigan asks why he broke the window.
-As there were then, there have been since several different explanations.
+Why did Brautigan break the window?
 His daughter, Ianthe, said Brautigan told her he broke the window purposefully, in order to be arrested.
 In jail, he thought, he would be given meals.
 He was hungry, a starving writer in Eugene, Oregon (Ianthe Brautigan 155, 162).
 See Obituaries-Memoirs-Tributes > Memoirs > Ianthe.

 As for the girl, she was Linda Webster, fourteen years old, just beginning high school, daughter of Edna Webster, Brautigan's surrogate mother and sister to Pete Webster, his best friend.
 "Richard was madly in love with my daughter," recalled Edna.
 "But she was only 14 then.
 He thought he was crazy to love my daughter so much.
 I said, 'I don't think so, especially at your age'" (Bob Keefer and Quail Dawning 2H).
 See Obituaries-Memoirs-Tributes > Memoirs > Keefer and Dawning.

 This may have pushed Brautigan to action, or toward falling apart.
 If everyone thought he was crazy, maybe he should be.

-"He decided he was crazy," [Edna] Webster said.
+"He decided he was crazy," Edna Webster said.
 "He went down to the police station.
 They said, 'You're not crazy.'
 So he threw a rock through the police station window."
 (Bob Keefer and Quail Dawning 2H).
 Obituaries-Memoirs-Tributes > Memoirs > Keefer and Dawning.

-In conclusion, Brautigan's actions can be seen as deliberate, an act of emotional distress, anger, frustration, hunger.
+In the end, Brautigan's actions can be seen as deliberate, an act of emotional distress, anger, frustration, hunger.
 He asked to be arrested and be placed in jail so that he could eat, and perhaps to prevent him from harming himself or others.

 Friday, 16 December 1955